 7. Say “NO”

 Don’t get me wrong, FOMO is real – but a sign of lower self-acceptance is the undeniable need to say to everything and everyone.
 Being super agreeable allows you to win positive points with friends, coworkers, and even your boss – but at what cost?
 Being over-extended and exhausted will allow less time for you to truly care for yourself.
-Learn to be okay with saying “no” and comfortable in your ability to prioritize yourself.
+Learn to be okay with saying “no” and be comfortable in your ability to prioritize yourself.
 Remember this post with things you need to start saying “No” to?

 Women are so guilty of this, and I am too.
-As this Op-Ed piece in the NYT brilliantly explains, somehow for a woman their politeness is somehow correlated with their ability to apologize profusely to things that are outside of their control.
+As this Op-Ed piece in the NYT brilliantly explains, somehow for a woman their politeness is somehow correlated with their ability to apologize profusely for things that are outside of their control.
 Even this 2014 Pantene Ad shined a light on the fact that it’s ingrained in our vocabulary.
 “So we should stop.
 It’s not what we’re saying that’s the problem, it’s what we’re not saying.
 The “sorry” are taking up airtime that should be used for making logical, declarative statements, expressing opinions and relaying accurate impressions of what we want.” – NYT

 Final Thoughts on Easy Habits To Get You Started With Self Love

 Self-love is so important and it’s time to prioritize you for a change.
 Test out these tips for a more self-empowered life.
 Remember, you are your own best friend!